-Mice Nests: Everything You Need to Know
+Everything You Need to Know About Mice Nests in the House

 Mice have many reasons to nest.
 The most common ones are to breed and protect the litter, to keep themselves warm, to store their food and to safeguard their young ones against predators.
 Once the mice have settled in a house, the male and female are highly motivated to build a proper nest because, just like all the other animals, they are doing their best to survive.

-What are Mice Nests Made of?
+What are mice nests made of?

 If you notice torn newspapers or gnawed fibreglass, then most likely a mouse is trying to build a nest right under your nose.